 Minimum walking time: ~2.5 hours (~1.5 hours)

 - Walk from entrance 2 to P1 (0.5km) and take the boat across to P2.
-Optional: Join program C/E but then turn right to follow (reverse) program K along the western lake shore to P3 (3.8km).
-Then take the boat from P3 back to P2.

 What many people don’t know about Plitvice Lakes National Park

 Plitvice Lakes, due to its importance as a tourist attraction was heavily fought over during the Croatian War of Independence in the early 1990s.
 The first victims of the war died at Plitvice Lakes on 31 March 1991.
-A monument near entrance t2 commemorates the event.
+A monument near entrance 2 commemorates the event.

 What advice would you give about Plitvice Lakes National Park?